polwork/LDDRS/README.md

 	- The polarization transmission direction of each pixel of DoFP image is arranged as in "Pixel arrangement of DoFP image.jpg".

 [1] Li, N., Zhao, Y., Pan, Q., Kong, S.G.: Demosaicking DoFP images using Newton's polynomial interpolation and polarization difference model.
 Optics Express 27(2), 1376–1391 (2019)
 If you have any question, please contact ：ln_neo@mail.nwpu.edu.cn

+### If you use this dataset, please cite our work:
+### Li, N., Zhao, Y., Pan, Q., Kong, S.G., J.C.W., "Full-Time Monocular Road Detection Using Zero-Distribution Prior of Angle of Polarization" ECCV, 2020. (upcoming)